lukeplausin/keycloak-sdk/README.md

 ## TODO

-* Make storing key in the config file optional
 * Serialise body type parameters using `json.dumps` when these types of parameters are present
 * Compile the module help using `Sphinx`
 * Parse different versions of the API docs other than 3.4
 * Perform type checking on inputs
 * Provide parameter defaults inside the module
 * Update the SDK compile script
+* Check possible issues of multiple methods in client with same name